brianhouse/art_and_code/README.md

 # ART 112: DIGITAL MEDIA I

-Tuesday / Thursday 8:50–11:20, Fields 205
+Monday / Wednesday 8:50–11:20, Fields 205
 [https://github.com/brianhouse/ART112](https://github.com/brianhouse/ART112)

 Prof. Brian House, [brianhouse@lclark.edu](mailto:brianhouse@lclark.edu)
 Office hours Mondays 13:00–15:00

-Extended office hours for final:
-12/3 Tuesday 11:20-13:20
-12/4 Wednesday 14:00-17:00
-12/5 Thursday 11:20-13:20
-12/9 Monday 10:00-12:00
-12/9 Monday 13:00-15:00

 ## Course Description
 Introduction to computer programming for artists.
-With creative coding, students will explore drawing and animation, sound, real-time video processing, the web, and physical sensors.
+With creative coding, students will explore drawing and animation, sound, the web, and real-time video processing.
 Accompanying critical discussion will unpack primary texts from the history of digital media and consider key practitioners.
 Through progressive weekly projects, students will gain a foundation for working with digital form.

 No prior experience is required.
 But asking questions is!